Bmdawley22/Project_1/README.md

 - First I ran a function to get baord value for each slot (1 = red game piece, 2 = black game piece).
 Then I created separate functions for checking for four in a row horizontally, vertically, diagonally down, and diagonally up.

+Project Challenges:
+- Timing all of the functions out correctly with the game piece dropping

 Unsolved Issues:

 - If a user clicks before the previous piece has finished dropping, the game piece does not change and the game does not function correctly